mohamedashraf-eng/Data-Base-System/README.md

 ## Technicalities
 All about software

-### Data Structures
+### Libraries
-Data structured is built as generic indebendent library in this project.
+Libraries are built as generic indebendent library in this project.

 * Data structure:
   * Doubly Linked Lists.